BLCM/bl3mods/Aaron0000/Balands/README.md

 Really Expensive Jacket - No change.

-Best Served Cold - Nova damage multiplied by five.
+Best Served Cold - Nova damage multiplied by five, added a note saying that this skill gets scaled by Mayhem Mode.

 Futility Belt - Increased damage resistance to 30%.